ahmadalwy3/ahmadalwy3/Dashboard:-Filter-lists.md

 If you check this option, uBlock Origin will update automatically the currently selected filter lists at regular interval.
 This option is checked by default (recommended).

-Filter lists are automatically updated according to the _Expires_ directive (minimum interval is 1 day), or every 5 days by default.
+Filter lists are automatically updated according to the [_Expires_ directive](https://adblockplus.org/filters#special-comments), or every 5 days by default.

 ##### Update now